-You’ve walked outside with your morning cup of coffee, and a healthy cat is sitting on your back porch to greet you with purrs.
+You’ve walked outside with your morning cup of coffee, and a healthy adult cat is sitting on your back porch to greet you with purrs.
 What should you do next?

 Chances are, your game plan once looked like this: